Help desk

 What is a help desk?

-A help desk is a centralized team in your company that helps customers and employees.
-Help desk software assists your service team in efficiently managing support tickets, and automating support workflows for a smoother customer experience when they seek assistance.
+A help desk is a centralized support team within your company that assists customers and employees with technical issues.
+Help desk software enables this team to manage support tickets effectively and automate workflows, creating a smoother customer experience.

 What does a help desk do?